 Can You Drive After Ketamine Therapy?

 This question comes up in almost every evaluation, and I'm glad patients ask it directly rather than assume.
-The answer is straightforward: no driving for at least 6 hours after a ketamine session, with several other activity restrictions in the same window.
+The answer is straightforward: no driving for the rest of your session day, and not again until the next day after a full night of restful sleep, along with several other activity restrictions for the rest of that day.
 These aren't suggestions.
 They're safety requirements I make a condition of treatment, and they're the reason we require a support person in the first place.

 Here's why the rules are what they are, and how to plan your treatment day so the restrictions don't surprise you.